 Seniors are a large part of Minnesota's population – and they will represent an even larger share as the Baby Boomer generation retires.
-By the year 2040, Minnesota’s population over age 65 will more than double, as will our population 85 and older.
+From 2010 to 2040, the number of Americans over age 65 will double, and the number of seniors 85 and older will more than double.

 Our seniors depend on Social Security and Medicare as a safety net and as their guarantee that they can continue leading their lives with dignity and security.
 For generations, Social Security has been a stable and secure retirement guarantee for all Americans.
 It is our nation’s most successful domestic program, providing an essential safety net and ensuring a decent retirement for Americans who’ve worked hard their whole lives.
 We must ensure this program remains solvent for generations to come.

 We also need to ensure our nation’s seniors continue to have access to high-quality health care through the Medicare program.
 This includes everything from preventative care to affordable prescription drug prices.
 When Medicare Part D was created, its goal was to supply cheaper prescriptions drugs to seniors by creating competition between private insurers, yet seniors still struggle to afford medication.
 That’s why I introduced legislation that would allow the government to directly negotiate lower drug prices for Medicare Part D so our seniors can have access to their medicines at the lowest possible prices.